Agents request.

 03

-On approval, we perform the action through our managed connectors and runtime.
-API keys, tokens, and service accounts never leave our infrastructure.
+On approval, we run it through managed connectors.
+Keys never leave our infrastructure.

 04